xrpalien/theElaraChronicles/ABSTRACT.md

 ### Recurring Protagonist Names

 A particularly striking observation, and the inspiration for the repository's name "The Elara Chronicles," was the frequent recurrence of similar-sounding names for the lead or most important character.
-Names such as Elara, Elena, and Leora appeared across multiple models' outputs, suggesting a subtle but consistent preference for these phonetic patterns when generating key character identities.
+Names such as Elara, Elena, and Lenora appeared across multiple models' outputs, suggesting a subtle but consistent preference for these phonetic patterns when generating key character identities.

 ### Human-AI Relationship Arc